KseniaShkaruta/DiamondHands/README.txt

 *****3. DASHBOARING/DATA VISUALIZATION*****
-From the package ROOT DIRECTORY (where the analyses, dashboards, and docker diretores are) run the command:
+From the package ROOT DIRECTORY (where the analyses, dashboards, and docker directories are) run the command:

 ```
 docker run -d \